Learn About Dental for Seniors on Medicare

 In addition to the annual maximum benefit, many policies have a lifetime maximum benefit.
 The insurance company’s goal is a long-term relationship with clients who maintain their oral health through regular checkups and cleanings.
 Plans are intentionally designed to prevent high claims for dental restoration work by people with serious dental issues.

 WARNING: You may pay much higher premiums or be rejected for dental insurance outright if dental problems have already manifested themselves.
-Dental insurance is not included in the Affordable Care Act law, so there are no guaranteed issue rights like you have with Medicare.

 Your Budget